Cellctf/opaqAI/README.md

 # opaqAI
-A compact AI for Redaction with website GUI
+A compact AI for redaction with website GUI

 This is a simple AI application that helps you mask sensitive information.
 Runs on port :8000